saikripakks/saikripakks/README.md

 <br/>

-- 🎓 Mentored students in Electronics Engineering concepts and supported their academic development.
+- 🎓 Mentored students in Electronics Engineering and supported their academic development.
-- 📚 Delivered lectures and practical sessions, building strong communication and problem-solving skills.

 </details>